Kapeli/cheatset/README.md

 For more complete examples look at some of
 [the actual cheat sheets](https://github.com/Kapeli/cheatsheets/tree/master/cheatsheets).

-If you do not use Ruby or lack a working Ruby toolchain and still want to generate cheatsheet.
+If you do not use Ruby or lack a working Ruby toolchain and still want to generate cheatsheets.

 You can use the `cheatset` Docker image.